-General partners of the component unit are obligated to advance all funds necessary to satisfy operating deficits of the component unit.
+General partners of Driftwood Point Apartments LLLP are obligated to advance all funds necessary to satisfy operating deficits of the component unit.
 Any accumulating operating deficit advances are subject to limitation of \$114,233 commencing after the end of the stabilization period.